illinoistech-itm/jhajek/itmt-430/automation-demo/Readme.md

 If you have multiple machines, you would change the IP addresses and you now can have a fully assignable network as well as be able to use FQDNs out of your `/etc/hosts` file.
 This allows you to add premade Vagrantfiles to your GitHub repo, which you can clone and script the process of starting the VM automatically.

 One thing you will have to do in this case is if you have run the `vagrant up` command already and make a change to the `Vagrantfile` you will need to exit the `vagrant ssh` session and issue a `vagrant reload --provision` which is the command that forces Vagrant to re-evaluate the `Vagrantfile` for any changes it needs to make to the structure of the VM.
-This only needs to take place once.
-If you change the Vagrantfile.
+This only needs to take place one time when you change the Vagrantfile, not every time.

 ### Application Sample